 2.3.1 BENEFITS OF SECONDMENTS

 Many firms find secondments to be an effective and rewarding pro bono model.
 Secondments may be full-time, part-time, fixed-term, open-ended, sessional or project-based.
-The results of the Centre’s 2014 National Law Firm Pro Bono Survey showed that 18 of the 41 respondent firms (44%) had provided secondments in the 2014 financial year, similar to the results in the previous 2012 National Law Firm Pro Bono Survey.¹
+The results of the Centre’s 2020 National Law Firm Pro Bono Survey showed that an increasing number of firms are offering secondments as a way of providing pro bono assistance, with 26 of the 38 respondent firms (68.4 per cent) reporting that they had provided secondments in the 2020 financial year.

-Secondees often develop skills and maturity through the secondment experience.
+Secondees often develop skills and maturity through the secondment experience, while developing key connections with the host organisation.
 The firm also benefits from having seconded lawyers bringing back enhanced legal, communication and managerial skills to the firm, in addition to specific subject matter knowledge from practising in an otherwise unfamiliar area.